AshDevRepo/ReactJS/README.md

 # ReactJS
-Picture Gallery application that show details
+Picture Gallery application that show details of selected pictures